Review of: Rize

-- Earn Interest on Your Savings — As of this writing, you get 0.90% interest on all the money you have in your Rize account.
+- Earn Interest on Your Savings — As of this writing, you get 1.16% interest on all the money you have in your Rize account.
 This is something other microsavings apps don’t offer.
-(However, it’s worth noting that if you have a regular savings account with an online bank like Ally or Capital One 360, you earn much more than 0.90%.)

 - Save More Automatically — Once you set up your goals and tell Rize when to make transfers, it will start saving automatically, without any fuss on your part.
 Just make sure the money is in your bank account before the scheduled transfer.
 Rize checks your account to be sure there’s enough money in it before they initiate the transfer, but the transfer itself can take up to two days.
 If the band rejects the transfer because there is not sufficient funds, you’ll be charged a $30 fee.

 - Unlimited Transfers — Your money will sit in a brokerage account as cash.
 This allows you to transfer money into and out of your Rize account as many times as you like, free of any penalty.
 Transfers usually take 2–3 business days.